-After a passage in resuscitation, It is common for the skin to be dry and irritated, sometimes to the point of itching.
-This may be related to edema or significant variations in blood pressure (tension) when you were in an unstable state: the body promotes the perfusion of vital organs and the skin is often the first to suffer the consequences of hypotension.
+After some time in critical care, it is common for the skin to be dry and irritated, sometimes to the point of itching.
+This may be related to edema or significant variations in blood pressure when you were in an unstable state: the body promotes the perfusion of vital organs and the skin is often the first to suffer the consequences of a low blood pressure.
 You can speed up the repair process by moisturizing your skin regularly until it regains its normal texture.
 You can take advantage of this moment to use a soft moisturizing product whose scent pleases you or soothes you, or to practice self-massage which will bring you relaxation and relief from any tightness or tension.

 It is also possible to experience hair loss, sometimes up to several months after your discharge from intensive care.